acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>It shows the scene I used to validate a bit the teleport effect</span>
 </div>

+# Automatization

+Even though my test cases are automated, they are not completely automatic since I validate the results manually, for example, watching the kunai being redirected for the previous case.
+This obviously doesn't scale well when having multiple test cases.

 ## Automatic validation with assert actions

-Recently, I started working in filling that missing part of my workflow: the automatic validation.
+Recently, I started working in filling that missing part of my workflow.
 To do that I created new assert actions to validate state, for example: "this entity should be around this position".

-In the case of the previous example, the new action asserts the kunai entity is moving up (like the y component of the velocity should be positive and x should be 0).
+In the case of the previous example, the new action asserts the velocity of an entity (the kunai) is between to values, in this case I want the x component to be 0 and y to be positive.

 <div class="post-image">
 <video width="100%" controls>